Frequently-asked Questions

 What does income eligibility mean?

-Head Start programs must first enroll children and families whose incomes fall under 100% of the Federal Poverty Guidelines (FPG) and those homeless or in foster care.
-These children are considered “income eligible.”
+Head Start programs must first enroll children and families whose incomes fall under 100% of the Federal Poverty Guidelines and those who are homeless or in foster care.
+These children are considered income-eligible.

-Children and families with incomes above 100% of the FPG may be enrolled if enrollment spaces exist.
-These children are considered “over income.”
-Children with documented disabilities (IEP or IFSP) and those with family incomes under 130% of FPG are given priority.
+If enrollment spaces exist, children and families with incomes above 100% of the Federal Poverty Guidelines may be enrolled.
+These children are considered overincome.
+Children with documented disabilities (IEP or IFSP) and those with family incomes under 130% of the FPG are given priority.

 What happens once I complete an enrollment?

 The enrollment file goes to the Director of Family Engagement for processing.
-The file is entered into our agency waitlist if complete (meaning income and birth record are included).
-If there were releases of information completed for health requirements, those are faxed or emailed to the appropriate professional.
+If complete (meaning income and birth record are included), it is entered into our agency waitlist.
+If information releases were completed for health requirements, they are faxed or emailed to the appropriate professional.

 If the enrollment file is missing income or birth records, attempts will be made to contact you via phone, email, or mail about the missing documents.
 The file will be kept at our main office.